 Plymouth State offers a variety of visit options for prospective graduate students: information sessions; walk-in advising; lunchtime LiveChat; on-campus private tours; and meetings at employer locations.
 Schedule your visit!

 Plymouth State University offers an online application for admission to most graduate programs on a year-round basis.
 Our MS programs in Applied Meteorology, Biology, Environmental Science & Policy, Athletic Training-Post Professional program, and the EdD have specific admission deadlines – please check with the admissions office for more information.
 Apply Now!

-Our MS programs in Applied Meteorology, Biology, Environmental Science & Policy, Athletic Training-Post Professional program, and the EdD have specific admission deadlines.
+Our MS programs in Applied Meteorology, Biology, Environmental Science & Policy, Athletic Training-Post Professional program, Doctor of Physical Therapy, and the EdD have specific admission deadlines.
 All other programs use the following dates:

 Graduate Scholarships and Graduate Assistant positions